Table Sizes, Digital Apps, and Seating in a Snap!

 6 feet x 30 inch Rectangle/Banquet Seats 6 – 8 Adults

-Name vs Number
+Table Name vs Number

-“Seating plans have a bad reputation but they’re actually not too much of a drag.
+“Seating plans have a bad reputation, but they’re actually not too much of a drag.
 Start planning them about a week after your RSVP response date and hand off chasing late responding guests to someone in your wedding party.”

 Alex, General Manager, Wedgewood Weddings Tapestry House

-Couples get super creative with their table planning but, if you’re not the creative type, then Etsy can be your best friend.
+Couples get super creative with their table planning but, if you’re not the creative type, Etsy can be your best friend.

 Jenny, ValSerVenience Director, Wedgewood Weddings Boulder Ridge

 This is super obvious but so important – make sure your guests will be able to read the seating plan.
 Choose a font that’s easy to decipher and make the size large enough for people to see from a distance.
-A tiny and complicated typeface can cause a standstill as people try to work out where to go.
+A tiny and complicated typeface can cause a standstill as people try to figure out where to go.